-- 1. The works hereby approved shall be begun within a period of five years commencing on the date of the notice. - 2.
-Before any works of demolition are commenced, full details of the proposed replacement rooflight and all works of re-instatement of the roof shall be submitted to and approved by the local planning authority.
+- 1. The works to which this consent relates shall be begun within a period of 5 years commencing on the date of this notice. - 2.
+No work shall be started on the development hereby permitted until details of materials to be used externally shall have been submitted to, and approved by, the local planning authority, and the development hereby permitted shall be carried out in the materials so approved.